Coping with nagging backache.

-According to the World Health Organization (WHO), “The lifetime prevalence of non-specific (common) low back pain is estimated at 60% to 70% in industrialized countries (one-year prevalence 15% to 45%, adult incidence 5% per year).”
+According to the World Health Organization (WHO), “The lifetime prevalence of non-specific (common) low back pain is … 60% to 70% in industrialized countries (one-year prevalence 15% to 45%, adult incidence 5% per year).”

 Trip to “The Bone Cracker”

 Some people fear chiropractors.
-But the truth is, that if a disc is impinging on a nerve, relief is available.
+But if a disc is impinging on a nerve, relief is available.
 Allowing time for swelling to subside, you could be pain-free within a week.

-Though improper alignment can usually be corrected by a good chiropractor, disc inflammation is another story.
+Improper alignment is usually correctable by a good chiropractor.
+Disc inflammation is another story.
 Following an examination by your chiropractor, you might hear the disappointing words, “There’s nothing to align.
-One (or more) of your discs is inflamed.”
+Your discs have inflammation.”
 This is the point when you may wish all you needed was realignment.
 What do you do besides suffer when there’s inflammation without disc misplacement?

 The Road to Recovery